 - ➤ A-Frame: Dogs must go up one side touching the contact zone on the up side with any part of one foot and down the other side in the direction designated by the judge.
 The dog must also touch the contact zone on the down side with any part of one foot prior to exiting the obstacle.
-The height of the A-frame at the apex will be no higher than 4'6".
+The height of the A-frame at the apex will be no higher than 5'.
 A-Frame has slats. - > Dog Walk: Dogs must go up the ramp touching the up contact zone with any part of one foot, cross the center section and go down the down ramp touching any part of one foot in the down contact zone prior to exiting the obstacle.
 Dog walk has slats. - > Teeter: Dogs must go up the plank touching the up contact zone with any part of one foot and cause the plank to pivot.
 At least one foot must touch the down contact zone after the plank has touched the ground and prior to exiting the obstacle.
 (Handlers may slow the plank down so it doesn't scare the dog). - ➤ Weave Poles: The dogs must enter the weave poles by passing between poles # 1 and #2 from right to left.
 They must continue this sequence until they pass the last two poles.
-The dog's left shoulder must enter on the right of the 1st pole. \\\\Handler is not allowed to guide the dog through the poles with the leash. - ➤ Pause Table: The dogs must pause on the table for 5 seconds in either a sit or a down position, as specified by the judge at the beginning of the competition.
+The dog's left shoulder must enter on the right of the 1st pole.
+Handler is not allowed to guide the dog through the poles with the leash. - ➤ Pause Table: The dogs must pause on the table for 5 seconds.
 The judge will do an oral count and will also give a signal to -GO.
-If the dog breaks from the sit or down position the judge will stop counting and will only continue the count when the dog returns to the proper position.
-When the judge says, -Go, the handler may then release the dog and proceed. - > Open Tunnel: The dogs must enter the end specified by the judge and exit the other end. - > Bar Jumps: The dogs must jump over the top bar, without displacing it, in the direction indicated by the judge. - > Panel Jump: The dog must jump over the top panel without displacing it, in the direction indicated by the judge. - > Tire Jump: The dogs must jump through the tire opening in the direction indicated by the judge, without knocking the tire/frame over. - Double Jump: The dog must jump over two bars, without displacing either of the bars. - > Triple Jump: The dog must jump over all three bars, without displacing any of the bars. - > Broad Jump: The dog jumps over several low, flat jumps equaling two times their jump height (for example, a dog jumping 8 inches needs to jump over a 16 inch broad jump).
+If the dog breaks from the table the judge will stop counting and will only continue the count when the dog returns to the table.
+When the judge says, -Go, the handler may then release the dog and proceed. - > Open Tunnel: The dogs must enter the end specified by the judge and exit the other end. - ➤ Bar Jumps: The dogs must jump over the top bar, without displacing it, in the direction indicated by the judge. - > Panel Jump: The dog must jump over the top panel without displacing it, in the direction indicated by the judge. - > Tire Jump: The dogs must jump through the tire opening in the direction indicated by the judge, without knocking the tire/frame over. - Double Jump: The dog must jump over two bars, without displacing either of the bars. - > Triple Jump: The dog must jump over all three bars, without displacing any of the bars. - > Broad Jump: The dog jumps over several low, flat jumps equaling two times their jump height (for example, a dog jumping 8 inches needs to jump over a 16 inch broad jump).